enricopiseddu/lendingPool/README.md

 **_Tokens_** Tokens play a central role in DeFi and in Lending Pools.
 A token is a crypto-asset having value and living in a blockchain.
 Tokens can be minted, transferred, and exchanged both in Decentralized Exchanges (DEX) and in other contracts handling them.
 LPs can handle tokens, they sometimes are minted in order to keep track of users’ actions or to redeem them.

 ## 3. Tools used
-This work is written in Solidity, and it is composed of four smart contracts:
+This work is written in Solidity, and it is composed of five smart contracts:
 - [LendingPool.sol](https://github.com/enricopiseddu/lendingPool/blob/main/LendingPool.sol), the main contract.
-It is the core of this work: it defines the borrow and deposit functions and other functions used by them
+It is the core of this work: it defines the main actions users can execute
+- [LPLibrary.sol](https://github.com/enricopiseddu/lendingPool/blob/main/LPlibrary.sol), a library that defines some data, constants and functions used by the main contract
 - [ERC20.sol](https://github.com/enricopiseddu/lendingPool/blob/main/ERC20.sol) is the contract that defines the ERC20 Token.
 Its interface is the [IERC20.sol](https://github.com/enricopiseddu/lendingPool/blob/main/IERC20.sol)
 - [Ownable.sol](https://github.com/enricopiseddu/lendingPool/blob/main/Ownable.sol) is the contract from which LendingPool.sol inherits: it defines the “owner” of the lending pool that is the only address that can configure it.
 - Finally, the library [WadRayMath.sol](https://github.com/enricopiseddu/lendingPool/blob/main/WadRayMath.sol) provides multiplications and divisions for wads and rays, respectively decimal numbers with 18 and 27 digits.
 Its usage is necessary because the language handles only integer numbers.